Seirdy/seirdy.one/content/posts/website-best-practices.md

 * How exposing new content on hover is inaccessible to users with magnifiers, hand tremors, switch access, and touchscreens.
 * Notes on improving support for braille displays.
 * How to work well with caret-based navigation.
 * Ways to keep tap targets large.
-The WCAG recommends tap targets at least 44 pixels tall and wide; Google recommends raising that to 48 pixels.
+The WCAG recommends tap targets at least 44 pixels tall and wide, large enough to easily tap on a touchscreen.
+Google recommends raising that to 48 pixels, going so far as to make tap target size a ranking factor in search.
+* How to phrase sentences such that some meaning can be inferred without understanding numbers, for readers with dyscalculia.
 * Keypad-based navigation on feature phones (c.f.
 KaiOS devices).
 * Ways to improve comprehension by readers who struggle to understand non-literal language (cognitive disabilities, non-native speakers unfamiliar with idioms, etc.).
 I might wait until the W3C <cite>[Personalization Help and Support 1.0](https://w3c.github.io/personalization-semantics/help/index.html)</cite> draft specification matures and its vocabularies gain adoption before going in depth.